 Medal from first modern Olympics fetches three times estimate at auction

-March 1 - A medal awarded at the first modern Olympic Games smashed auction estimates, selling for about four times its expected high price at a Danish auction house on Sunday.
+COPENHAGEN - A medal awarded at the first modern Olympic Games smashed auction estimates, selling for about four times its expected high price at a Danish auction house on March 1.

 Engraved by French artist Jules-Clement Chaplain, the medal features Zeus holding a globe topped by Nike, the Goddess of Victory, brandishing an olive branch.
 The reverse shows the Acropolis and Parthenon with a Greek inscription that translates to International Olympic Games - Athens 1896.